devcau/Sim-Verse/README.md

 ---

-📄 Licença
+## :memo: Licença

-Este projeto está sob a licença MIT.
+Esse projeto está sob a licença MIT.

+---